RoniRengit/IMDB-Movie-Database-Interface/README.md

 Disclaimer: The script is for educational purposes only.
 The author hold no responsibility whatsover for any misuse.

-Credits:...
+Credits:

-Brian Fritz: Thank you for the OMDB API...
+Brian Fritz: Thank you for the OMDB API.

-Quorans: For giving me the idea...
+Quorans: For giving me the idea.

-Stack Overflow: For helping me when I am stuck...
+Stack Overflow: For helping me when I am stuck.

-Python: For being the best...
+Python: For being the best.